 In 1966, following the death of Yetvart Boyadjian, the editorial responsibility for Pakin was handed to Boghos Snabian.
 Over the next 35 years, Snabian ensured the uninterrupted publication of Pakin as a monthly, and from 1996 as a quarterly.
 During his tenure, the 20 special issues dedicated to prominent Armenian writers became important contributions in the field of studies in Armenian literature.
 His legacy also includes the gravitation of both senior and novice writers to Pakin, the publication of unpublished manuscripts, and the translation of non-Armenian literary output into Armenian.
 Above all, Pakin vehemently pursued the survival of Western Armenian, opposed literary distortions, particularly the censorial politics of Soviet Armenia, and played a notable role in developing literary and cultural tastes.

 In 2003, due to Snabian’s declining health, Hagop Balian was appointed editor of Pakin, and Sonia Kiledjian as assistant editor.
 Pakin now assumed a new image.
-After Kiledjian left the position in 2007, the Pakin staff successively included Arpi Hamparian as editorial secretary, Seda Grigorian as assistant editor, and Nazo Kevorkian as editorial secretary until June 2014.
-Nora Parseghian was appointed assistant editor in November 2014 and continues to serve in that position since then.
+After Kiledjian left the position in 2007, the Pakin staff successively included Arpi Hamparian as administrative secretary (2007-2009), Seta Krikorian as assistant editor (2009-2012), Nazo Kevorkian as administrative secretary (2012-2014), Nora Parseghian as assistant editor (2014-2018).
+In January 2019 Arin Chekijian was appointed administrative assistant, and in June 2020, Dr. Vartan Matiossian assumed the position of assistant editor.

 It should be noted that Pakin was published due to the financial support of successive ARF Bureaus and the Hamazkayin Central Executive Boards.
 Its literary credo, its persistence to feature authors from both the diaspora and the Republic of Armenia, and its mission of preserving Western Armenian culture, have carved for Pakin a unique niche in the Armenian diaspora press.